SyncfusionExamples/how-to-visualize-the-top-15-water-consuming-countries-using-a-flutter-column-chart/README.md

 # How to visualizing the top 15 water consuming countries with custom data labels using Syncfusion Flutter Charts

-This repository contains a sample to visualizing the top 15 water consuming countries with custom data labels using [Syncfusion Flutter Chart](https://help.syncfusion.com/flutter/cartesian-charts/getting-started) widget.
+This repository contains a sample to visualizing the top 15 yearly water consuming countries with custom data labels using [Syncfusion Flutter Chart](https://help.syncfusion.com/flutter/cartesian-charts/getting-started) widget.

 Please refer the Blog through this [link](https://github.com/SyncfusionExamples/how-to-visualize-the-top-15-water-consuming-countries-using-a-flutter-column-chart).